lizethcampos03/llm-security-framework-evaluation/results/README.md

 - publication figures

 The contents of this directory should remain unchanged, as they provide the reference results associated with the published evaluation.

 ---

-# Reproduced Results

-The `reproduced_results/` directory stores outputs generated when the experiments are executed again using this repository.

-Examples include:

-- newly generated evaluation logs
-- reproduced performance metrics
-- regenerated figures
-- regenerated tables
-- workflow outputs

-Separating reproduced results from the archived paper results prevents accidental modification of the published experimental artifacts.

----